 In the background, you can see that the LED lights up when the metal from the mouse trap touches the springs.
 Hurray!

 Setting up the mouse trap to send notifications

-I will leave out the technical details and source code, but if you are interested you can find it all in this Gist.
+I will leave out the technical details and source code, but if you are interested contact me and I will show it.

 There are multiple ways to send notifications to a phone.
 One of the quickest is to use an existing app.
 We choose to send messages through the messaging app Telegram.

 When running the code, we see it instantly on our iPhone: